 For the next several months, her spiritual life overflowed with consolations.
 Then the darkness descended.
 When the change came, she at first thought it was her fault.
 In the years that followed, she came to understand that it was a sharing in Jesus’ own thirst on the cross.
 In letters to her spiritual directors, she revealed an aching thirst for God, which mirrored Jesus’ own thirst for souls.
 Painful though it was, she accepted her trial of faith as being a way to emulate Jesus on the Cross: “My God, my God, why hast thou forsaken me?”
 (Ps.
 22:1, Mt.27:46)

-Mother Teresa shows that the suffering caused by doubt is not meaningless, nor is it necessarily our fault.
-It has value in God’s eyes, when offered to Him with love.
-She accepted it as way to imitate Jesus on the cross, and thereby to help souls to Heaven.
+St Teresa shows that the suffering caused by doubt is not meaningless, nor is it necessarily our fault.
+It has value in God’s eyes when offered to Him with love.
+She accepted it as a way to imitate Jesus on the cross, and thereby to help souls to Heaven.
 In Catholic theology, this is known as "co-redeeming.”
-Jesus is the sole Redeemer, but He allows members of His mystical body (the Church), to share in His work. (see Col 1:24) Moreover, His grace can be at work in the soul, as fully manifest in Mother Teresa, and yet not be felt.
+Jesus is the sole Redeemer, but He allows members of His mystical body (the Church), to share in His work. (see Col 1:24) Moreover, His grace can be at work in the soul, as manifest in Saint Teresa, and yet not be felt.
 Faith is not a matter of feelings, but a decision of the will.

 Upward and Onward!

-If you ever feel bothered by doubt in your journey to God, fear not.
-Those who have successfully completed the passage can help those still on the way.
-From St. Thomas can be learned the importance of trusting worthy witnesses.
-St. Jane Frances de Chantal reveals the value of guidance in the spiritual life.
-St. Therese teaches the necessity of exercising soul muscle (faith) and ignoring the enemy.
-Mother Teresa shows that the suffering caused by doubt has value in God’s eyes, when offered to Him with love.
-By their example, advice and most especially by their heavenly help, the saints can help the doubtful to go upward and onward to the Land of Light.
+If you walk a dark path in this life, be not discouraged.
+Those who have successfully completed the passage know the way through it.
+What is their advice in sum?
+From St. Jane, we learn the importance of a spiritual guide and the virtue of trust.
+St. Paul’s example teaches us the value of patience and hope and the rewards that follow darkness.
+From St. Therese, we learn the necessity of exercising soul muscle (faith) and ignoring the enemy.
+Finally, from St. Teresa we understand that the suffering caused by doubt has value in God’s eyes, when offered to Him with love.
+By their example, advice and most especially by their heavenly intercession, the saints can help the doubtful to go upward and onward to the Land of Light.

 The Story of a Soul: The Autobiography of St. Thérèse of Lisieux